-Every now and again, a whisky comes along which changes everything.
-A dram so radical and forward thinking in its approach that it blows the competition apart, launching a bold new era in the long traditions of scotch whisky.
-As recently as 2014, the industry stood frozen in awe as one such whisky was born.
-Packaged in a ground-breaking blue bottle, this wasn’t just a magnificent dram, it also came with the backing of a national hero.
+Every now and again a whisky comes along that changes everything.
+A dram so radical and forward thinking in its approach that it blows the competition apart, birthing a bold new era in the long traditions of scotch whisky.
+As recently as 2014 the industry stood frozen in awe as one such whisky came into existence.
+Packaged in a ground-breaking blue bottle, this great dram came with the backing of a national hero.

-Much like he did against Greece on October the 6th 2001, David Beckham stepped forward, only this time, instead of firing a trademark free-kick goalward, he chapped politely on the doors of Diageo HQ and asked them to join him in an unholy matrimony.
+Much like he did against Greece on October the 6th 2001, David Beckham stepped forward when it really mattered, only this time, instead of firing a trademark free-kick goalward, he chapped politely on the doors of Diageo HQ and asked them to join him in an unholy matrimony.
 After all, there could surely be no greater representative of Scotch whisky than an English footballer.

-Following months of arcane rituals and blood sacrifices, a dark alliance was finally sealed and the finishing touches were put to plans that would shake the spirits world to it’s very core.
+Following arcane rituals and blood sacrifices, a dark alliance was finally sealed and the finishing touches were put to plans that would shake the spirits world to its very core.
 In what would prove to be a fortuitous turn of events, Diageo discovered massive excess stocks of blue perfume bottles in a warehouse.
 Chanting Lucifer’s name they enthusiastically filled with barely legal Cameron Brig grain whisky.

 After a camera crew had filmed David Beckham getting drunk in the highlands of Scotland for a few days, the brand launched to great critical acclaim, with social media awash with comments praising the whisky.
 One twitter user wrote ‘So, is this like an aftershave or something?’ and another showing their support by tweeting simply ‘David F*cking Beckham??!!’.